loading bar

 HIDDEN KINGDOMS SHIFTING WORLDS: Exhibition

-Hidden Kingdoms Shifting Worlds: Art and science converge to navigate the hidden complexities of the microbial world using extreme and contrasting methods.
-The exhibition explores the interface of imagination and reality, endeavouring to connect people to their hidden worlds.
+Art and science converge to navigate the complexities of the unseen world through contrasting methods.
+Hidden Kingdoms Shifting Worlds is an exhibition that explores the interface between imagination and reality as a means to connect oneself to the world and connect people to their hidden worlds.

 DIRECTIONS: Baddiley-Clark Building, Newcastle upon Tyne NE2 4AX.
 (0191 208 3203)